 Amazon Lex is a service for building conversational interfaces into any application using voice and text.
 With Amazon Lex, you pay only for what you use.
 There is no upfront commitment or minimum fee.
 Amazon Lex bots are designed for a request and response interaction or a continuous streaming conversation.
 With the request and response interaction, each user input (voice or text) is processed as a separate API call.
 In a streaming conversation, all user inputs across multiple turns are processed in one streaming API call.
-Pricing for Lex is based upon these two interaction models; request and response interaction and continuous streaming conversation.
+Pricing for Lex is based upon these two interaction models.

 You can try Amazon Lex for free.
 From the date you get started with Amazon Lex, you can process up to 10,000 text requests and 5,000 speech requests or speech intervals per month for free for the first year.